discordjs/guide/guide/additional-info/updating-from-v14.md

 ### TextBasedChannel

 `TextBasedChannel#bulkDelete()` could return a collection containing `undefined` values.
 This was because in order to return these messages, the cache must be checked, especially when only snowflakes were provided.
-The return type of this method has thus changed to only return the snowflakes that were bulk deleted.
+The return type of this method has thus changed to only return an array of snowflakes that were bulk deleted.

 ### ThreadChannel